Published: 15th March 2019

 It wasn't long until Simon and I had a big decision to make, to quit our day jobs and work full time on HDR Light Studio and the Lightmap business.
 We saved up enough money as a buffer and then took the plunge, and we have dedicated ourselves to HDR Light Studio ever since.

 I have always realized that we stand on the shoulders of giants here at Lightmap.
 HDR Light Studio is just a part (an important part) of the image making machine - working with, but totally reliant on the brilliant work of the geniuses behind the 3D software and renderers.
 Lightmap have many partners that have been very kind to us over the years and been supportive of what we do.
 We are very grateful for this.
 As we are for our staff past and present, customers and resellers – many we now count as friends.
 We still love being a part of this industry and seeing what customers create using our tools.

-Over the coming year we aim to celebrate our milestone of 10 years in various ways… watch this space.
-But for now, have a look at some key moments below in the history of HDR Light Studio.
+Let's have a look at some key moments below in the history of HDR Light Studio.
 Can you remember your first version?

 Mark Segasby - Co-founder